RogerQi/SPIMBot/README.md

 * (Optional) C implementation of SpimBot?
 * (Optional) Is there a better algorithm for solving soduku?
 * Modify makefile for profiling and simulation contests

+## Solved TODO

+* Get a basic path planning algorithm for test runs (Flood fill and BFS vs. A*)
+* Think about scheduling (don't do stuffs inside interrupts. use a for loop to mock scheduler)

 ## Dev Goals